 - Akami (ah-kah-me) - the leaner flesh from the sides of the fish.
 If you ask for 'maguro' at a restaurant you will get this cut.

-- Chu toro (choo-toh-roh) – The belly area of the tuna along the side of the fish between the Akami and the Otoro.
+- Chu toro (choo-toh-roh) - (Also referred to as chu-toro or Chūtoro) The belly area of the tuna along the side of the fish between the Akami and the Otoro.
 Often preferred because it is fatty but not as fatty as Otoro.

-- O toro (oh-toh-roh) – The fattiest portion of the tuna, found on the underside of the fish.
+- O toro (oh-toh-roh) - (Also referred to as O-toro) The fattiest portion of the tuna, found on the underside of the fish.

 - Toro (toh-roh) is the generic term for the fatty part of the tuna (either chutoro or otoro) versus the 'akami' portion of the cut.